Dear America, We’re Sick of Hearing About Race

 As we leave 2020 behind, it’s worth considering what else we might want to leave behind with it: anti-lockdown protests, Donald Trump, the Mulan live-action remake.

 Another thing to jettison is what has become an unhealthy obsession with race.
 This trend has been growing in the US since 2015, but it spiked in 2020 with George Floyd’s killing, and has since spread to many other countries around the world.

 Let me state the obvious.
 George Floyd’s death was tragic and sickening, and the police officers involved should be severely punished.
-There is still serious systemic racism in the United States which needs to be addressed, including despicable efforts by the Republican Party to suppress the black vote.
+There is still serious racism in the United States which needs to be addressed.
 That said, it’s unclear if Floyd’s killing had anything to do with racism, as so far there’s been nothing to suggest that the police officers involved were motivated by racial prejudice (though it’s possible additional facts may emerge at trial), or that they wouldn’t have killed a white suspect in the same way under similar circumstances.
 The US is also one of the least racist countries in the world – easily the least racist place I’ve lived in, out of a list which includes Malaysia, Singapore, Hong Kong, mainland China, and the UK.
 Race-based discrimination may still occur, but it’s not the result of official government policy like it is in many other countries, and authorities who are caught abusing minorities, like the cops involved in Floyd’s killing, are held to account.
 In fact, what makes America stand out is that over there racism is generally considered to be a cardinal sin (though the leftist dilution of the term is eroding that), and that it constantly questions whether it’s doing enough to combat it.

 For all its problems, America is one of the least racist countries in the world.